savushkin-r-d/EasyEPLANner/ReadMe.md

 ### Repository

 This repository is an open source project - EasyEplanner.
-We not only work on the project, but also solve various problems related to the life and development of the project.
+We not only work on the project, but also solve various problems related to the project life and development.

 ### EasyEplanner